marianaluduena/marianaluduena/README.md

 Now:

-- I'm finishing a QA Manual course in Coderhouse
+- I've just finished a QA Manual course in Coderhouse
 - I'm learning Javascript and I want to have a deep undestanding of it
-- Postman API Fundamentals Student Expert certification (coming soon)
+- Postman API Fundamentals Student Expert certification (currently)
 - 🌱 I’m always practicing my front-end skills by doing small personal proyects

  👀 I’m interested in: